Fountain Communication using Concatenated Codes: Rate Compatible Fountain Communication

 \section{Rate Compatible Fountain Communication}

-Consider the application of software patch distribution.
+In this section, we consider the fountain communication where the receiver already has partial knowledge about the transmitted message.
+Take the application of software patch distribution as an example.
 When a significant number of patches are released, the software company may want to combine the patches together as a service pack.
-However, if a user already have some of the patches, he may only want to download the new patches, rather than the whole service pack.
-For the convenience of the patch server, all patches of the service pack should be encoded jointly.
-But for the communication efficiency of each particular user, we also want the fountain system to achieve the same rate and error performance as if only the novel part of the service pack is transmitted.
-We require such optimality be achieved simultaneously for all users, and define such a fountain communication model the rate compatible fountain communication.
+However, if a user already has some of the patches, he may only want to download the new patches, rather than the whole service pack.
+On one hand, for the convenience of the patch server, all patches of the service pack should be encoded jointly.
+On the other hand, for the communication efficiency of each particular user, we also want the fountain system to achieve the same rate and error performance as if only the novel part of the service pack is transmitted.
+We require such performance objective to be achieved simultaneously for all users, and define such a fountain communication model as the rate compatible fountain communication.
+We will show next that efficient rate compatible fountain communication can be achieved using a class of extended concatenated fountain codes with linear complexity.